chasm/rest-notes/README.md

-# note-maker
+# REST Notes

-Playing with Sinatra and REST.
+An example REST CRUD application using Sinatra, Bootstrap, jQuery, and Glorify.